Missouri General Assembly

 The Missouri General Assembly is the state legislature of the U.S. state of Missouri.
 The bicameral General Assembly is composed of a 34-member Senate and a 163-member House of Representatives.
+Elections are conducted using first-past-the-post voting in single-member districts of roughly equal population.
 Members of both houses of the General Assembly are subject to term limits.
 Senators are limited to two four-year terms and representatives to four two-year terms, a total of 8 years for members of both houses.
 The General Assembly meets at the Missouri State Capitol in Jefferson City.

+Polling from Saint Louis University showed that the General Assembly enjoyed a 45% approval rating in 2024, which was considered "relatively high" compared to other government institutions.

 Qualifications

 Members of the House of Representatives must be 24 years of age to be elected.
 Representatives also must be a qualified Missouri voter for two years, and a resident of the county or district of their constituency for one year.
 Senators must be 30 years of age, a qualified Missouri voter for three years, and similar to House qualifications, must be a resident of their senatorial constituency for one year prior to their election.